Redundancy Rights Ireland

 If your employer is paying you the redundancy lump sum, they are not required to submit an RP50 form.
 However, your employer should get proof of payment of your lump sum to you and give you a copy of the proof of payment.

 If your employer has not paid your redundancy lump sum, you should apply to your employer for it using form RP 77 (pdf).
-If your employer still does not pay it, you can apply to the Department of Social Protection for direct payment from the Social Insurance Fund as follows:
+If your employer still does not pay it, you can apply to the Department of Employment Affairs & Social Protection for direct payment from the Social Insurance Fund as follows:

 If your employer is unable to pay your redundancy lump sum, they should complete and sign form RP50.
 They should also submit a letter from an accountant or solicitor stating they are unable to pay and accepting liability for 100% of the lump sum owing to the Social Insurance Fund.
 Documentary evidence such as audited accounts should also be included.